mgirardis/mgirardis.github.io/_teaching/2024-01-01-nonlinear-dyn-ppgfsc-ufsc-minicurso.md

 1. Strogatz, S. (2015) _Nonlinear Dynamics and Chaos: with Applications to Physics, Biology, Chemistry, and Engineering_.
 Westview Press
 2. Abraham & Shaw 1992. _Dynamics: the geometry of behavior_.
 2nd ed.
 Addison Wesley
+3. Monteiro LHA (2023) _Sistemas Dinâmicos_ 4a ed.
+Livraria da Física
-3. Izhikevich E.M.
+4. Izhikevich E.M.
 (2007) _Dynamical Systems in Neuroscience: The Geometry of Excitability and Bursting_.
 The MIT press
-4. Y. Kuznetsov (2004) _Elements of Applied Bifurcation Theory_.
+5. Y. Kuznetsov (2004) _Elements of Applied Bifurcation Theory_.
 Springer